mieky/mike.fi/src/posts/2024-08-10-talking-to-appliances-from-the-cli.md

 ### temps

-I also have `temps` that prints me an short overview of the [temperature sensors](https://sonoff.tech/product/gateway-and-sensors/snzb-02p/) in our home:
+I also have `temps` that prints me an summary of the [temperature sensors](https://sonoff.tech/product/gateway-and-sensors/snzb-02p/) in our home:

 ```sh
 Ilmalämpöpumppu Huonelämpötila: 23.0